po1sigala/live/01-Class-Content/15-Project-2/README.md

 ## Homework

 With your team, you’ll conceive and execute a design that solves a real-world problem.
-In creating your first collaborative full-stack application, you’ll combine a robust back end—with servers, databases, advanced APIs, and user authentication—to an intuitive front end.
+In creating your first collaborative full-stack application, you’ll combine a robust back end--with servers, databases, advanced APIs, and user authentication—-to an intuitive front end.
 You’ll continue to build on the agile development methodologies you’ve used throughout this course, like storing your project code in GitHub, managing your work with a project management tool, and implementing feature and bug fixes using the Git branch workflow and pull requests.

 Instead of using the front end you developed for your first project, you should start from scratch.
 Doing so will help you reinforce your existing front-end abilities and solidify your understanding of the dynamic between the front end and back end.
 Also, you’ve likely improved your skills since that first project, so with a stronger foundation now you can build a better application, using all of the additional practice you’ve had in the last several weeks.